gvegayon/appliedsnar/docs/03-week-1-sns-study.md

     ##  8 1110022    111 sch_friend11      NA
     ##  9 1110025    111 sch_friend11     135
     ## 10 1110027    111 sch_friend11     346
-    ## # … with 164,454 more rows
+    ## # ... with 164,454 more rows
     ```

-    In this case the `key` parameter sets the name of the variable that will contain the name of the variable that was reshaped, while `value` is the name of the variable that will hold the content of the data (that's why I named those like that).
-The `-id, -school` bit tells the function to "drop" those variables before reshaping, in other words, "reshape everything but `id` and `school`".
+    In this case, the `key` parameter sets the name of the variable that will contain the name of the variable that was reshaped, while `value` is the name of the variable that will hold the content of the data (that's why I named those like that).
+The `-id, -school` bit tells the function to "drop" those variables before reshaping.
+In other words, "reshape everything but `id` and `school.`"

     Also, notice that we passed from 2164 rows to 19 (nominations) * 2164 (subjects) * 4 (waves) = 164464 rows, as expected.